jamesfmcgrath/feature-flag-configuration-card/docs/SPECIFICATION.md

 ## Path to Production

-While this is an interview demonstration project, here's how it could be made production-ready:
+While this is an interview demonstration project, here's how it could be extended for production use:

 ### API Integration